How to enable passwordless SSH login on Ubuntu inside Multipass

 ubuntu@192.168.64.4: Permission denied (publickey).

 We know from using Multipass Ubuntu instances, that the default user account is named ubuntu, and that Multipass assigns an IP address to the instance.
 That IP address can be used for example to access a service hosted inside the instance.
-But, as you can see, Multipass instances are not configured to allow this.
+But, as you can see, Multipass instances are not configured to allow login with SSH.
 Further, we do not know what the password of that Ubuntu user account is.

 Any time you see Permission denied (publickey) as the response to using SSH to access a system, it means your public key is not valid with that remote system.
 The universal cure is to add your public SSH key to the authorized keys of the remote system.
 That it's a Multipass instance doesn't make any difference, because the cure is the same.

-$ ssh -L 5901:127.0.0.1:5901 -C -N -l ubuntu YOUR-SERVER-IP-ADDRESS
+-C -N -l ubuntu YOUR-SERVER-IP-ADDRESS

 Setting up passwordless SSH for a Multipass instance